IgFil/lanchat/README.md

 run for windows
 python main.py

-connect "your local ip : 5555"
+connect "your local ip : 5555" paste in browser